oasis-open/cti-stix-elevator/docs/stix-mappings.rst

  - **STIX 1.x property mapped using STIX 2.x relationships.** This property is used to construct a 2.x relationship object.
 The "reverse" notation indicates the the STIX 1.x property is found on target object.
- - **STIX 1.x property handled based on the "missing policy" option.**  This property has no corresponding property in STIX 2.x, but its value can be (optionally) included using custom properties or in the description property of the 2.x object as text, depending upon the **--missing-policy** option.
+ - **STIX 1.x property handled based on the "missing policy" option.**  This property has no corresponding property in STIX 2.x, but its value can be (optionally) included using the extension mechanism, custom properties or in the description property of the 2.x object as text, depending upon the **--missing-policy** option.
  - **STIX 1.x property not mapped.**  This property will not be included in the converted 2.x object.